reahl/reahl/reahl-doc/doc/tutorial/install-ubuntu.rst

 You do not need to install chromedriver in order to follow this tutorial.
 However, if you are going to use chromium for testing, you will need chromedriver.
-Installation of chromedriver in Ubuntu need a bit of tweaking, and this seemed toe appropriate place to jot down what is needed:
+Installation of chromedriver in Ubuntu need a bit of tweaking, and this seemed to be the appropriate place to jot down what is needed:

 Install the chromium-chromedriver package: